brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Wizard"></a>Wizard

 Wizards are the ultimate magic users.
-Like sorcerers, they get powerful attack, defense, and [utility spells](/5e-build-guides/utility-cantrips-ranked/), but they get to pick a lot more options, giving them unmatched versatility.
-They can make great [blasters](/5e-build-guides/blaster-caster-builds/), but can also use magic to solve a lot of problems that might be difficult for other party members.
+Like sorcerers, they get powerful attack, defense, and [utility spells](/5e-build-guides/utility-cantrips-ranked/), but they get to pick many more options, giving them unmatched versatility.
+They can make great [blasters](/5e-build-guides/blaster-caster-builds/), but can also use magic to solve many problems that might be difficult for other party members.
 Their [control spell](/5e-build-guides/control-caster-builds/) options are also fantastic, and a strategic Wizard can absolutely shut down an unprepared enemy party.
-Flavor-wise, Wizards are intelligence-based spellcasters who learned their magic through intense study, so Wizards usually roleplay as the character who has things figured out and has heard of the most powerful magic abilities and can gain knowledge when the party discovers the evil villain’s plot.
+Flavor-wise, Wizards are intelligence-based spellcasters who learned their magic through intense study.
+Wizards usually roleplay as the character who has things figured out, who knows about the most powerful magic abilities and can gain knowledge when the party discovers the evil villain’s plot.

 Primary Stat: [Intelligence](/5e-character-creation/mental-stats-compared/#Intelligence)